dottjt/cogent-coding-challenge/README.md

 ## Future Improvements

+- It might be more useful to actually output the result in a JSON or something like that, in case they wanted to parse the data themselves.
-- I'm sure you could go smaller than 30px (maybe it's actually too small?), but I have no idea what the threshold is to prove that two images are the same.
+- I'm sure you could go smaller than 30px (maybe that's actually too small?), but I have no idea what the threshold is to prove that two images are the same.
 - Technically you wouldn't have to create any actual images within a `./tmp` and you could just render the image information solely into a buffer, but I wanted to render it for testing reasons.
 - There's some legacy stuff in there like adding folders into the file array, because I thought I could use it for some optimisations - but I didn't really feel it was necessary in the end.
 - The tests could be more comprehensive and better formatted.
+- The git commit messages really aren't that great.

 ## Process